TobiasNickel/tObservableJS/README.md

   3. Getting the comfort as you might love in MVC-frameworks
   4. 100% debug-friendly
   5. Writing less code to manipulate the DOM
-  6. Use the same Framework for Client- and Serverside-Javascript
+  6. Use the same Framework for Client- and Serverside-Javascript(nodeJS)
   7. Ready to use your favorit support framework. i.e.: jQuery, bootstrap, Underscore,...
   8. Recursive HTML-View-System, able to display any structured javascript-data.